lewisHome/p3_Behavioural-Cloning/writeup_template.md

 # Behavioral Cloning Project

-The code and writeup contained in this repository are submitted for the third Udacity self driving car nano-degree project.
+The code and writeup contained in this repository is my submission for the third Udacity self driving car nano-degree project.
 The aim of the project is to collect driver behaviour data and use it to train a neural network which will then be able to drive a car around a track.

 For a successful submission in this project it must be shown that the trained network is able to drive the car around the track once.
 A second track is also avaliable in the simulator and if possible it would be good if the car could drive around this track too.

 The approach I took to the second track was that becuase it is not necessary to complete a lap of the second track to submit the project I thought I would have some fun with it.
-Therefore I decided I would only train my network with data collected from the first track and see if I could derive a model which was generalisable enough to drive around the second track aswell.
+Therefore I decided I would only train my network with data collected from the first track and see if I could derive a model which was generalisable enough to drive around the second track as well.
 To try to accomplish this task I first tried to augment the data to simualte the conditions of the second track.
 That included simulating sharper corners, steeper road angles and shadows across the track.
-I found that data augmentation alone was not enough so I also built a second network to predict both the throttle and the steering angle.
+I also built a network which sould control the speed and steering of the car.

 Test Track for Submission | Second Test Track
 --------------------------|--------------------------